ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 ### Note: Building for production

-If you work with `create-react-app` or use a custom configuration for you application but still employ `webpack@3`, you will need to adjust the `UglifyJsPlugin` options to make CKEditor 5 compatible with this setup.
-CKEditor 5 builds use ES6 so the default JavaScript minifier of `webpack@3` and `create-react-app` is not able to digest them.
+If you still work with `create-react-app@1` or use a custom configuration for you application which still uses `webpack@3`, you will need to adjust the `UglifyJsPlugin` option to make CKEditor 5 compatible with this setup.
+CKEditor 5 builds use ES6 so the default JavaScript minifier of `webpack@3` and `create-react-app@1` is not able to digest them.

 To do that, you need to first [eject the configuration](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) from the setup created via `create-react-app` (assuming that you use it):